The Otto Show: Cultural references

 When Homer puts on an old jacket he finds a can of Billy Beer in one of the pockets.
 While waiting in the car during the Spinal Tap concert (as well as the ensuing riot), Homer sings along to the song "Spanish Flea" by Herb Alpert and the Tijuana Brass.
 The writers had a difficult time getting the rights to the song, but a writer who is related to a member of the band was able to get the rights at the last minute.
 Homer also hums along to "Summer Samba" during a prior segment in the car.
 Homer makes a comment on their situation with Otto, saying "This is not Happy Days and he is not The Fonz!"
-Otto then walks in and says to Homer, "Heeeeeyy, Mr. S," in reference to the long-running situation comedy.
-The song Otto plays on the school bus is "Free Bird" by Lynyrd Skynyrd.
+Otto then walks in and says to Homer, "Heeeeeyy, Mr. S." Otto plays "Free Bird" by Lynyrd Skynyrd on the school bus.
 Otto's statement that he would prefer to be sleeping in a Dumpster brand trash container over a "Trash Co.
-Waste Disposal Unit" alludes to the word's status as a registered trademark for a brand of large trash containers.
+Waste Disposal Unit" alludes to the word's status as a generic trademark for a brand of large trash containers.

 Reception

 In its original airing on the Fox Network, the episode had an 11.5 Nielsen rating and was viewed in approximately 10.59 million homes.
 It finished the week of April 20–26, 1992 ranked 41st, down from the season's average rank of 35th.
 The Simpsons was the fourth highest rated show on Fox that week after Married... with Children, Beverly Hills, 90210 and In Living Color.

 The episode, like the whole of the third season, received mostly positive reviews from critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "A nice episode for Otto and some great moments for Skinner as he tries to drive the bus, but especially memorable for Homer's moment of forgetfulness after the concert.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "A nice episode for Otto and some great moments for Skinner as he tries to drive the bus, but especially memorable for Homer's moment of forgetfulness after the concert.
 Michael McKean, Christopher Guest and Harry Shearer reprise their roles from This Is Spinal Tap perfectly."
 MovieFreak.com's Dennis Landmann named "The Otto Show" as one of the stand-out episodes from the third season.